Noorduyn Norseman: Second World War

-Until 1940, the Noorduyn company had sold only 17 aircraft in total, primarily to commercial operators in Canada's north and to the Royal Canadian Mounted Police.
-With the outbreak of war in Europe, demand for a utility transport led to major military orders.
-The Royal Canadian Air Force and the United States Army Air Forces became the two largest operators; the RCAF ordered 38 Norseman Mk IVWs for radio and navigational training for the Commonwealth Air Training Plan.
+By 1940, Noorduyn had sold only 17 aircraft, primarily to commercial operators in Canada's north and to the Royal Canadian Mounted Police.
+With the outbreak of war, demand for a utility transport led to large military orders.
+The Royal Canadian Air Force and the United States Army Air Forces became the two largest operators.
+The RCAF ordered 38 Norseman Mk.IVWs for radio and navigational training for the British Commonwealth Air Training Plan.